-Roof Areas: 1) The first BMPs to be considered are Full Dispersion and Full Infiltration.
-The site does not contain a vegetated flow path for Full Dispersion.
-Also, the project does not have soils suitable for infiltration.
-Therefore, these BMPs are considered infeasible.
-2) Bioretention: the project does not have soils suitable for infiltration.
+Roof Areas: 1) The first BMPs to be considered is Full Infiltration.
+The project does not have soils suitable for infiltration due to high groundwater.
+Therefore, this BMP is considered infeasible.
+2) Downspout Dispersion - the site does not contain a vegetated flow path required for downspout dispersion.
 This BMP is infeasible.
-3) Downspout Dispersion - the site does not contain a vegetated flow path required for downspout dispersion.
-This BMP is infeasible.
-4) Perforated stub-out connections - the roof area is approximately 15,150 square feet that will be drained via downspout connections around the perimeter of the building.
+3) Perforated stub-out connections - the roof area is approximately 15,150 square feet that will be drained via downspout connections around the perimeter of the building.
 A dedicated storm line for roof water will bypass the parking area treatment BMP.
 The perforated stubout is designed at a rate of 10 lineal feet per 5,000 square feet required; 31 lineal feet of perforated stub-out connection BMP are required.
+Conclusion: Perforated stub-out connections will be used.

-Other Hard Surfaces: 1) Full Dispersion - the site does not contain a vegetated flow path for Full Dispersion.
-This BMP is infeasible.
-2) Permeable Pavements - the site does not have soils suitable for infiltration per Geotech report.
-This BMP is infeasible.
-3) Bioretention: the does not have soils suitable for infiltration.
-This BMP is infeasible.
-4) Sheet Flow Dispersion or Concentrated Flow Dispersion - the site does not contain a vegetated flow path required for dispersion.
+Other Hard Surfaces: 1) Sheet Flow Dispersion or Concentrated Flow Dispersion - the site does not contain a vegetated flow path required for dispersion.
 This BMP is infeasible.
 Conclusion: Other Hard Surface BMPs are infeasible.